5 Reasons You Need Homeowners Insurance in Mexico

 The combination of strong winds and lots of water from hurricanes can lead to extensive damage to your home.
 Your roof, gutters, and siding could get torn off, as well as windows broken and floodwaters inside your home for long enough to cause water damage.
 If you couldn't afford to pay for these repairs out of pocket, it's essential that you protect your home with hydro-meteorological coverage so you get the money you need to fix your house.

 Mexpro offers catastrophic coverage, even on beachfront property.
 And, storm shutters are not required to qualify.
 There is a 10-day waiting period for the coverage to become active.
 And, as of September 1, 2019, Mexpro offers catastrophic coverage in the Yucatán Peninsula, including the Mexican states of Yucatán, Campeche and Quintana Roo.

 Theft coverage is optional and pays for personal belongings stolen from inside your home.

 This type of insurance is especially helpful if you own fine art and expensive jewelry, or electronics that would be too expensive to replace in the event of a burglary.

-This offers replacement value coverage (on Mexpro policies) for a home damaged by fire, lightning, explosion, vandalism, falling trees and other items, smoke outside the premises, water from broken pipelines, etc., vehicle collisions, and other sudden and various other mishaps.
+Personal Property Coverage offers replacement value coverage on a home damaged by fire, lightning, explosion, vandalism, falling trees and other items, smoke outside the premises, water from broken pipelines, etc., vehicle collisions, and other sudden and various other mishaps.
 These would be specifically outlined in the policy terms and conditions.

 Similarly, this country has seismic zones and fault lines running throughout it, meaning it's possible for your home to be damaged by an earthquake at some point—requiring expensive repairs.
 These damages, as well, are reimbursed with catastrophic coverage.